 First things first, you’ll want to check for air leaks.
 To do so, hold either a lit stick of incense or a lit candle near window and door frames.
 If you see the smoke or the flame blowing around, chances are you have a draft.
 If you don’t notice anything out of the ordinary, you can move on to the next one.

 Weatherstripping tends to get the job done, but it does take some time to install.

 Self-stick plastic is much easier to install, but the downside is it doesn’t last very long.

 EPDM rubber is relatively inexpensive, is rather simple to install and can last 10 years or more.

 Replace old weatherstripping with foam tape or felt.
 You can reinforce them by stapling or gluing in place.

 For a better seal, you may want to consider tubular rubber, vinyl or silicone weatherstripping.
 Although they’re a bit more difficult to install, they provide an unparalleled seal.

 If you notice air coming through underneath the door, check the threshold gasket and replace if worn.
 Additionally, you can attach a door sweep or use a snake to keep cool breezes out.

-Enjoy improved reliability and efficiency from your heating system when you choose periodic maintenance services from the heating experts at Uptown Heating.
+Enjoy improved reliability and efficiency from your heating system when you choose periodic maintenance services from the heating experts at Hero Plumbing, Heating & Cooling.
 We're the trusted professionals of choice in thousands of homes and businesses over our 100+ years of business.
 Call us today at (612) 324-1004 to schedule an appointment!